-Taking into an account its limitations, the current study finds that most patients require opioids on the day of surgery and that neither opioids nor non-opioid analgesics are linked with any significant complications.
-The research recommends starting non-opioid analgesic postoperative treatment and switching to opioids contingent on patient circumstances.
+Taking into account its limitations, the current study finds that most patients require opioids on the day of surgery and that neither opioids nor non-opioid analgesics are associated with any significant complications.
+According to the study, non-opioid postoperative therapy should be started. analgesics and switching, according on personal circumstances, to opioids.
 To draw a firm conclusion, however, more long-term research with a sizable sample size and evaluation duration are required.